 The Town of Banff has (in reverse chronological order):

-- Enforcing provincial occupancy and gatherings limited to 15 people and closure of non-essential services
+- Enforced provincial occupancy and gatherings limited to 50 people and closure of non-essential services

-- Established Action Request form for residents to report concern over gatherings and non-essential businesses
+- Established an Action Request form for residents to report concern over gatherings and non-essential businesses

 - Closed playgrounds

-- Created posters for businesses to post on doors about closed/pick-up service/entrance restrictions
+- Created posters for businesses to post on doors about closures, pick-up services, and entrance restrictions

 - For property owners, the Town enabled residents and businesses to suspend property tax payments if they are on the monthly payment program and receive a refund on the first 3 months of payments made in 2020